 Librarian (School of Medicine)

 I graduated in 2001 with a BA (Hons) in Information and Library Science at the University of Brighton and gained Chartered Librarian (MCLIP) status in 2003.
-I worked within Public Libraries for the first 6 years of my career where I helped open two libraries in Brighton, including the central Jubilee Library in 2005.
+I worked in public libraries for the first six years of my career where I helped open two libraries in Brighton, including the central Jubilee Library in 2005.

 Teaching and supervision

 I am the librarian for the School of Medicine.
-I have been teaching literature searching and finding evidence for over ten years, and have experience searching the literature directly for clinicians to inform their research and practice.
-My role here at the university is to liaise between the school and the library to ensure students and staff have access to the resources they need.
+I have been teaching literature searching and finding evidence for over 12 years, and have experience searching the literature directly for clinicians to inform their research and practice.
+My role here at the University is to liaise between the school and the library to ensure students and staff have access to the resources they need.

 - Searching bibliographic databases, especially scientific and health databases